JohN100x1/IsekaiMod/README.md

 		- `Kinetic Power`: You can select a kinetic blast (air, earth, fire, water).
 		- `Sneaky Magic`: You can add your sneak attack damage to spells against flat-footed.
 		- `Spell Master`: Increase your spell DC by 4.
+		- `Magical Amplification`: Your spell damage dice become d12.
 		- `Armor Saint`: You can move at normal speed while wearing armor, reduce your armor check penalty to zero, and increase your max dexterity bonus by 20.
 		- `Armor of Strength`: Get a natural armor bonus to AC equal to Strength modifier.
 		- `Summon Beast`: Summon a hydra, owlbear, roc, or minotaur.
-		- `Aura of Peerless Strength`: Allies within 40 feet of you has a +10 sacred bonus to attack damage and hit point damage from spells (requires character level 15).
+		- `Aura of Divine Fury`: Allies within 40 feet of you has a +10 sacred bonus to attack damage and hit point damage from spells (requires character level 15).
 		- `Killing Intent`: Enemies within 40 feet who fail a will save become shaken, frightened, and cowering.
 	- `Overpowered Ability`: Powerful gamebreaking abilities.
 		- `AutoBolster`: Bolsters every spell you cast.